Board of Directors

 Liz Horst is a co-founder of the Eliot Society.
-She studied music and English literature at Grove City College and lives now with her husband and two children in Maryland.
+She studied music and English literature at Grove City College and lives now with her husband and three children in Maryland.
 An avid reader and writer by night, Liz works by day as a Suzuki violin teacher in her home studio.
 Her favorite artists include William Blake, Walker Percy, Annie Dillard, and T.S.
 Eliot.

 Heidi teaches drawing, painting, and aesthetics at a classical Christian school near Annapolis.
 She studied vocal performance at Concordia University Ann Arbor and theology at Covenant Theological Seminary in St. Louis; she is an ongoing part-time student at The Schuler School of Fine Art in Baltimore.
 When not teaching, Heidi’s great loves include painting, traveling, and writing.
 Among her favorite artists and authors are Johannes Vermeer, Edward Hopper, John Ruskin, and Annie Dillard.

 Victoria graduated from UNC–Chapel Hill with a BA in journalism and English literature and a minor in music, and she has done some postgraduate coursework in worship and the arts at Regent College in Vancouver.
 Now she works as an editorial freelancer and blogs at ArtandTheology.org, where she explores how the arts can stimulate renewed theological engagement with the Bible.
 She is the art curator for the Daily Prayer Project, a DC-based liturgical publication, and a contributor to the Visual Commentary on Scripture.
 Among her favorite sacred artists are Arcabas, Julia Stankova, and Jyoti Sahi.
 Follow her on Instagram @art_and_theology.